DigitalPhonetics/IMS-Toucan/README.md

 ## Using a trained Model for Inference

-An *InferenceInterface* of TransformerTTS contains 3 useful methods for inference, a FastSpeech 2 one contains 2 useful methods.
-The ones they share are *read_to_file* and *read_aloud*.
+An *InferenceInterface* contains 2 useful methods.
+They are *read_to_file* and *read_aloud*.

-- The first one takes as input a list of strings and a filename.
+- *read_to_file* takes as input a list of strings and a filename.
 It will synthesize the sentences in the list and concatenate them with a short pause inbetween and write them to the filepath you supply as the other argument.
-- The second one takes just a string, which it will then convert to speech and immediately play using the system's speakers.
+- *read_aloud* takes just a string, which it will then convert to speech and immediately play using the system's speakers.
 If you set the optional argument *view* to *True* when calling it, it will also show a plot of the phonemes it produced, the spectrogram it came up with, and the wave it created from that spectrogram.
 So all the representations can be seen, text to phoneme, phoneme to spectrogram and finally spectrogram to wave.
-- The one that is exclusive to TransformerTTS is *plot_attentions*.
-This will take a string, synthesize it and show a plot of the attention matrices of all the attention heads in all the attention layers.
-By default, there are 24.
-The index of each head is displayed above (0-23 by default).
-This is useful to figure out which one of the heads contains the best temporal relation between text and audio, which is the ID that should be given to the FastSpeech 2 feature-extraction to heuristically get duration information using a technique called *knowledge-distillation*.
+- Additionally, Tacotron2 *InferenceInterfaces* offer a method called *plot_attention*.
+This will take a string, synthesize it and show a plot of the attention matrix, which can be useful to gain insights.

-Those three methods are used in demo code in the toolkit.
-In *run_interactive_demo.py*, *run_text_to_file_reader.py* and *run_visualizations.py* you can import *InferenceInterfaces* that you created and add them to the dictionary in each of the files with a shorthand that makes sense.
+Those methods are used in demo code in the toolkit.
+In *run_interactive_demo.py* and *run_text_to_file_reader.py*, you can import *InferenceInterfaces* that you created and add them to the dictionary in each of the files with a shorthand that makes sense.
 In the interactive demo, you can just call the python script, then type in the shorthand when prompted and immediately listen to your synthesis saying whatever you put in next (be wary of out of memory errors for too long inputs).
-In the other two demo scripts you have to call the function that wraps around the *InferenceInterface* and supply the shorthand of your choice.
+In the text reader demo script you have to call the function that wraps around the *InferenceInterface* and supply the shorthand of your choice.
 It should be pretty clear from looking at it.

 ## FAQ